AgileKip/documentation/_pages/tutorials/06-message-tasks.md

 }
 ```

-So far we have configured the *message task* in the BPMN file and created an empty java delegate *EmailTravelPlanSummaryDelegate*.
+So far we have configured the *Send Task* in the BPMN file and created an empty java delegate *EmailTravelPlanSummaryDelegate*.
 We still have some code to do to enable the delegate to actually send the email.
 An easy way to send emails in our reference architecture is by using the *MailService* component.